DSInternals PowerShell Module

 To my knowledge, the following products utilize DSInternals:

-As part of a cooperation with Thycotic, I have developed the initial version of the Thycotic Weak Password Finder for Active Directory.
+As part of a cooperation with Thycotic (now Delinea) I have developed the initial version of the Weak Password Finder for Active Directory.

-Screenshot from a report generated by Thycotic Weak Password Finder
+Screenshot from a report generated by Delinea Weak Password Finder

 Administrative Template (ADMX) for YubiKey Smart Card Minidriver